dogweather/forkful/content/en/go/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known as maps in Go, enable you to store key-value pairs where each unique key maps to a value.
-Programmers use maps for efficient data retrieval, modification, and to maintain a collection of elements that can be quickly accessed using unique keys.

 ## How to:
 Creating and initializing a map in Go can be done in various ways.
 Here's a basic example to get you started:

 ```go